polytypic/fastener/README.md

 //   up: { left: [], right: [], keys: [ 'contents' ], up: {} } }
 ```

-And continue into the first item of that which happens to the `language`:
+And continue into the first property of that which happens to be the `language`:

 ```js
 seq(F.toZipper(data),